 Video marketing is becoming increasingly popular in the real estate market as it offers a unique experience to audiences that leads to high engagement.

-In fact, according to research done by the marketing department at HSA Home Warranty, 75 percent of home sellers are more likely to list with agents who use video.
+In fact, according to research done by the marketing department at HSA Home Warranty, 75 percent of home sellers are more likely to list with agents who use video.75 percent of home sellers are more likely to list with agents who use videoClick To Tweet

 With 50 percent of prospective home buyers using YouTube as their main source of video research, according to real estate blog Wingwire, it seems that Youtube is the place where real estate professionals should be focusing their attention.